junho328/LLM_Collab_Code_Generation/README.md

-# LLM Collaboration - Code Generation
+# LLM Collaboration – Code Generation

-Training scripts and configs for code generation tasks in _"LLM Collaboration with Multi‑Agent Reinforcement Learning"_.
+Training scripts and configs for the code-generation tasks in _"LLM Collaboration with Multi‑Agent Reinforcement Learning"_.

 ## Benchmarks